alexeygrigorev/mlwiki.org/index.php/Inverse_Matrices.md

 ---
-title: "Inverse Matrices"
 layout: default
 permalink: /index.php/Inverse_Matrices
+tags:
+- linear-algebra
+title: Inverse Matrices
 ---

-# Inverse Matrices

 ## Inverse Matrices
 A square $n \times n$ matrix $A$ has inverse (or $A$ is ''invertible'') if there exists $B$ s.t. $A \times B = B \times A = I_n$
 - If $B$ exists, then it's denoted $A^{-1}$